mrcagney/gtfsr_kit/README.rst

 ======
 - Development status is Alpha
 - This project uses `semantic versioning <http://semver.org/>`_
-- Only works on GTFSR feeds that are available in JSON format.
-I'll incorporate the protobuf format once `the Python 3 binding for protobuf gets fixed <https://github.com/google/gtfs-realtime-bindings/issues/17>`_.
 - Thanks to `MRCagney <http://www.mrcagney.com/>`_ for funding this project